 3 Campus East Asia Program

-This is a student exchange program undertaken in collaboration between Yonsei University, The University of Hong Kong Faculty of Social Sciences, and the Keio University International Center.
+This is a student exchange program undertaken in collaboration between Yonsei University Underwood International College, The University of Hong Kong Horizons Office, and the Keio University International Center.

 The program, which aims to deepen understanding about the East Asian region, involves making the rounds of all three universities over the course of a year, while attending classes in English and living alongside students selected from the three partner universities.